SmartlyDressedGames/Unturned-Docs/servers/glazier.rst

 1. IMGUI
 2. uGUI
-3. UIElements
+3. UIToolkit

-Unturned has a feature nicknamed **Glazier** which abstracts the underlying UI system, allowing either IMGUI or uGUI to be used.
-UIElements will eventually be supported as well once it is stable.
+Unturned has a feature nicknamed **Glazier** which abstracts the underlying UI system, allowing IMGUI, uGUI, or UIToolkit to be used.

 uGUI is Unity's current recommended UI system, but unfortunately some players run into visual artifacts and flickering UI with it.
 In those cases enabling IMGUI is recommended.